scottdejonge/scottdejonge.github.io/src/pages/about.md

 I am passionate about performance, security, privacy, and accessibility.
 These provide the best outcomes for users, and are foundation for everything I create on the web.

-I have experience with a full-stack of technologies with a primary focus on creating performant website that are simple & intuitive to view & maintain.
+I have experience with a full-stack of technologies with a primary focus on creating performant website that are simple and intuitive to view and maintain.

 - Client: HTML / CSS / JavaScript
 - Application: [PHP](https://www.php.net/) / [CakePHP](https://cakephp.org/)